 There are commissions added to the above spreads to keep them low.
 This benefits day traders and scalpers providing greater transparency as to forex trading costs.

-Leverage of the standard account is smaller at maximum of 100:1.
+Leverage of the standard account is smaller at a maximum of 100:1.
 If your looking for a higher leveraged ECN forex broker account Pepperstone may be a better option.

 3) Forex Capital Markets Active Trader Account

-The active FXCM account is designed for high frequency traders with a minimum deposit of $25,000.
+The active FXCM account is designed for high-frequency traders with a minimum deposit of $25,000.
 The spreads are the same as the standard account but the commissions are lower based on the monthly volume.

-FXCM Compared To Other Australian Forex Brokers
+FXCM Compared To Other Global Forex Brokers

 Over a decade ago, FXCM was revolutionary offering the ECN forex trading option.
 Today, many other forex brokers offer ECN forex broker trading including Pepperstone, AxiTrader and IG.
 Below is a screenshot of a comparison table showing some of these forex brokers and their spreads.FXCM spreads are competitive but other forex brokers do offer superior fees and associated features like negative balance protection so it’s worth comparing first.
 FXCM also only offers three forex trading platforms:

 Popular forex trading platforms including cTrader are not offered which can be limiting.
 The newest MetaTrader 5 is also not currently offered by FXCM.
 The execution speeds for Australian forex brokers is also limited.
 Most other ECN forex brokers offer Equinix server capabilities.
-These Australian servers are satellited on New York and London near liquidity pools.
+These servers are satellited on New York and London near liquidity pools.
 This minimises latency reducing the risk of slippage in turbulent markets.

 Other Key FXCM Information